 The existing qualities of the neighbourhood were used as a starting point to identify the suitable locations in which creative industries should be fostered.
 The challenge was to protect existing creative industries, as well as identifying opportunities to facilitate the sector’s growth.

-Through this method, a smaller sub-precinct was identified within the large renewal area that has the necessary physical conditions to support creative industries activity, including fine-grain subdivision patterns, potential access to the Creek and the emerging clustering of new creative spaces.
+This method led to the identification of a smaller sub-precinct within the large renewal area that has the necessary physical conditions to support creative industries activity, including fine-grain subdivision patterns, potential access to the Creek and an emerging clustering of new creative spaces.
 Within this sub-precinct, specific interventions relating to the investment in the clustering of creative industries were recommended.

 The Strategy incorporates arts infrastructure planning early on in the planning process to shape this significant urban renewal opportunity.
-It highlights the opportunity to translate this approach to other precincts, demonstrating the benefit of considered strategic interventions that can be applied early to deliver vibrant communities.
+It highlights the opportunity to translate this approach to other precincts, demonstrating the benefit of considered strategic interventions that can be applied early to support creative communities.